Alex Deans: iAid

-At a competition in Charlottetown, Prince Edward Island, Deans demonstrated the iBELT, an invention to aid visually impaired users.
-The device used echolocation-like technology to map the user's environment and plan paths to destinations, directing users through audible feedback.

 Deans credits an encounter he had at age 12 with a visually impaired woman as his inspiration to create iAid.
 He noticed that she was struggling to cross the street and "asked if she needed any help and realized that she was visually impaired.
 I saw that she didn't have any independence and couldn't navigate well."
-Deans taught himself to code, combining his knowledge of bat echolocation with robotics to create iAid prototypes.
-In an interview with CTV Canada AM anchor Marci Ien in June 2015, Deans remarked that "nature is an incredible innovator," and aimed to mimic bat echolocation through the development of the iAid.
+Deans taught himself to code and aimed to mimic bat echolocation, remarking that "nature is an incredible innovator".
+At a competition in Charlottetown, Deans demonstrated the iBELT.
+The device used echolocation-like technology to map the user's environment and plan paths to destinations, directing visually-impaired users through audible feedback.

-Deans' refinement of the device, which he renamed "iAid", was presented in Lethbridge, Alberta in 2013.
+Deans' refinement of the device, which he renamed "iAid", was presented in Lethbridge in 2013.
 The reworked model incorporated GPS planning, outdoor navigation aids, and tactile feedback through use of an innovative joystick.
 The device won Deans both the fair and funding from corporations including Youth Science Canada and BlackBerry.
-The model was continually tested at the Canadian National Institute for the Blind with the visually impaired community to garner feedback.